MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 Aspects have three roles, each of which is crucial to the game:

 - **Aspects are always true**: They dictate what sort of play makes sense and what form a skill takes.
-If a character is ~~Grappled}, it would not make sense for them to run away, swing a weapon, or do anything that requires free movement.
+If a character is ~~Grappled~~, it would not make sense for them to run away, swing a weapon, or do anything that requires free movement.
 If a character is a ~~Pyromancer of the Dancing Flame~~ then their `Shoot` attack will probably take the form of a conjured fireball; and they would be absolutely helpless if asked to pick up a crossbow.
 - **Aspects can be invoked for a bonus on a roll**: If the dice say that ~~Sherwood Forest's Greatest Archer~~ is about to miss a tough shot, the player can spend a fate point to get a bonus on the roll.